vishalkumar957039/container/BUILDING.md

 - macOS 15 minimum, macOS 26 beta recommended
 - Xcode 26 beta

+> [!IMPORTANT]
+> There is a bug in the `vmnet` framework on macOS 26 beta that causes network creation to fail if the `container` helper applications are located under your `Documents` or `Desktop` directories.
+If you use `make install`, you can simply run the `container` binary in `/usr/local`.
+If you prefer to use the binaries that `make all` creates in your project `bin` and `libexec` directories, locate your project elsewhere, such as `~/projects/container`, until this issue is resolved.

 ## Compile and test

 Build `container` and the background services from source, and run basic and integration tests: